Siege of Loja: Siege

 Ferdinand marched from Écija and arrived at the banks of Loja on July 1st, 1482.
 The Spanish encamped in the hills, whose deep ravines blocked communications in the army, while the valley proved unfavorable to the men-at-arms.
-Ferdinand's brother advised him to build a bridge to cross the river lower down the stream to get to the other side, but the Castilian overruled him.
+Ferdinand's brother advised him to build a bridge to cross the river lower down the stream to get to the other side, but the king overruled him.
 A large body of Spanish were sent to occupy the high position and fortify it to harass the city.
 This was initiated by the Marquises of Cadiz and Villena and the Grand Master of Calatrava.

 Before any works were completed, Ali, seeing what was happening, sent troops to dislodge the Spanish.
 The Spanish, seeing the sortie, left their works and chased the Granadans.
-They, however, made a feign retreat while the Spanish pursued them.
+They, however, made a feigned retreat while the Spanish pursued them.
 Away from the redoubt, the Spanish were ambushed.
 Too late to respond, the Spanish retreated as quickly as possible; however, the Spanish found themselves attacked by two Granadan divisions.
-The battle lasted for an hour and ended with the retreat of Granadnas when Spanish reinforcements arrived, but only after the Spanish suffered heavy losses.
+The battle lasted for an hour and ended with the retreat of Granadans when Spanish reinforcements arrived, but only after the Spanish suffered heavy losses.
 The Grand Master of Calatrava, Rodrigo Tellez Giron, was killed in the battle.